Presentations & Workshops

 I work with and speak frequently to a wide variety of groups locally, regionally, nationally and internationally.
 I customize each presentation to meet the needs of the group (e.g., coaches, sport parents, youth sport organizations, school/university, national governing body, athletic administrators).
 My presentations are interactive, engaging, applied, and always research-based.

 I have worked with coaches at all levels of competition, coaches of both male and female athletes, and male and female coaches help them be more effective and to improve the enjoyment, development and performance of their athletes.
-While I work with all coaches, I have a particular passion for increasing the number of female coaches at all levels, and currently serve on the advisory board for The Alliance of Women Coaches.
+While I work with all coaches, I have a particular passion for increasing the number of female coaches at all levels, am frequently invited to give sessions at the NCAA Women Coaches Academy, and currently serve on the advisory board for The Alliance of Women Coaches.
 I am also a co-founder of the Minnesota Youth Sport Research Consortium, and often give sport parents and youth coach workshops to help adults create a more positive youth sport climate.

 Some of the most frequent topics I am asked to give keynotes and workshops about include:

 - Developing Confidence in Yourself and Your Athletes: Strategies for Coaches

 - Out With Burnout-In With Engagement: Strategies for Coaches

 - Mental Training Tips for Coaches: Helping Athletes go From Good to Great!

 - Surviving and Thriving:Strategies for of Female Coaches